released/M031BSP_NSP_TwoWireSample/README.md

 	initial GPIO : use PA11 as BP01(DATA) , PA10 as BP00(CLK)

-	initial NSP960B EVB , BP17 and BP20 as GPIO input , and connect with button
+	initial NSP960B EVB , BP17 and BP20 as GPIO input , and connect with external button

 		BP17 use external PULL HIGH button , press button will play wave file